ossf/wg-best-practices-os-developers/docs/Compiler_Hardening_Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 Developers should use `-Werror`, but redistributors will probably want to omit `-Werror`.
 Developers who release source code should ensure that their programs compile and pass their automated tests with all these options, e.g., by setting these as the default options.
 We encourage developers to consider it a bug if the program cannot be compiled with these options.
 Those who build programs for production may choose to omit some options that hurt performance if the program only processes trusted data, but remember that it's not helpful to deploy programs that that are insecure and.rapidly do the wrong thing.
 Existing programs may need to be modified over time to work with some of these options.

-See the discussion below a background and for detailed discussion of each option.
+See the discussion below for background and for detailed discussion of each option.

 **Why do we need compiler options hardening?**

 Sadly, attackers today attack the software we use every day.
 Many programming languages' compilers have options to detect potential vulnerabilities while compiling and/or insert runtime protections against potential attacks.
 These can be important in any language, but these options are *especially* important in C and C++.

-Applications written in the C and C++ programming languages are prone to exhibit a class of software defects known as memory safety errors, aka memory errors.
+Applications written in the C and C++ programming languages are prone to exhibit a class of software defects known as memory safety errors, a.k.a. memory errors.
 This class of defects include bugs such as buffer overflows, dereferencing a null pointer, and use-after-free errors.
-Memory errors can occur because the low-level memory management in C / C++ offers no language-level provisions for ensuring the memory safety of operations such as pointer arithmetic or direct memory accesses.
-Instead, they require software developers to never make a mistake when performing common operations, and this has proven to be difficult at scale.
+Memory errors can occur because the low-level memory management in C and C++ offers no language-level provisions for ensuring the memory safety of operations such as pointer arithmetic or direct memory accesses.
+Instead, they require software developers to write correct code when performing common operations, and this has proven to be difficult at scale.
 Memory errors have the potential to cause memory vulnerabilities, which can be exploited by threat actors to gain unauthorized access to computer systems through run-time attacks.
 Microsoft has found that 70% of all its security defects in 2006-2018 were memory safety failures[^Cimpanu2019], and the Chrome team similarly found 70% of all its vulnerabilities are memory safety issues.[^Cimpanu2020]

 [^Cimpanu2019]: Cimpanu, Catalin, [Microsoft: 70 percent of all security bugs are memory safety issues](https://www.zdnet.com/article/microsoft-70-percent-of-all-security-bugs-are-memory-safety-issues/), ZDNet, 2019-02-11
 [^Cimpanu2020]: Cimpanu, Catalin, [Chrome: 70% of all security bugs are memory safety issues](https://www.zdnet.com/article/chrome-70-of-all-security-bugs-are-memory-safety-issues/), ZDNet, 2020-05-22

-Almost all other programming languages prevent such defects by default.
+Most programming languages prevent such defects by default.
 A few languages allow programs to temporarily suspend these protections in special circumstances, but they are intended for use in a few lines, not the whole program.
-There have been calls to rewrite C and C++ programs in other languages, but this is expensive and time-consuming, has its own risks, is sometimes impractical today (especially for less-common CPUs), and even with universal agreement it would take decades to rewrite all such code.

-Thus, in many cases, it's important to take other steps to reduce the likelihood of defects becoming vulnerabilities.
+There have been calls to rewrite C and C++ programs in other languages, but this is expensive and time-consuming, has its own risks, is sometimes impractical today (especially for less-common CPUs).
+Even with universal agreement, it would take decades to rewrite all such code.
+Consequently, it's important to take other steps to reduce the likelihood of defects becoming vulnerabilities.
 Aggressive use of compiler options can sometimes detect vulnerabilities or help counter their run-time effects.

 Run-time attacks differ from conventional malware, which carries out its malicious program actions through a dedicated program executable, in that run-time attacks influence benign programs to behave maliciously.
 A run-time attack that exploits unmitigated memory vulnerabilities can be leveraged by threat actors as the initial attack vectors that allow them to gain a presence on a system, e.g., by injecting malicious code into running programs.

-Modern, security-aware C/C++ software development practices, such as secure coding standards and program analysis aim to proactively avoid introducing memory errors (and other software defects) to applications.
-However, in practice completely eradicating memory errors in production C/C++ software has turned out to be near-impossible.
+Modern, security-aware C and C++ software development practices, such as secure coding standards [^Seacord2014] and program analysis aim to proactively avoid introducing memory errors (and other software defects) to applications.
+However, in practice completely eradicating memory errors in production C and C++ software has turned out to be near-impossible.

+[^Seacord2014]: Seacord, Robert.
+The CERT C Coding Standard: 98 Rules for Developing Safe, Reliable, and Secure Systems, 2nd Edition.
+Addison-Wesley Professional.
+2014.

 Consequently, modern operating systems deploy various run-time mechanisms to protect against potential security flaws.
 The principal purpose of such mechanisms is to mitigate potentially exploitable memory vulnerabilities in a way that prevents a threat actor from exploiting them to gain code execution capabilities.
 With mitigations in place the affected application may still crash if a memory error is triggered.
 However, such an outcome is still preferable if the alternative is the compromise of the system’s run-time environment.